Mohamed-Lasheen/Target-Commerce-Sales-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/a10766ba-5349-4be8-9710-2c339882d3d4)

 ## 2. Customer Segmentation
-Customer retention rate is 10% indicating that efforts must be focused on recommendation algorithms to make the same customers buy more often.The most successful and recent purchasers contribute 20% of the total number of orders made, while the most frequent consumers are as much as 10%, indicating the need to target our highest customers in order to provide additional income.
+Customer retention rate is 10% indicating that efforts must be focused on recommendation algorithms to make the same customers buy more often.

+The most successful and recent purchasers contribute 20% of the total number of orders made, while the most frequent consumers are as much as 10%, indicating the need to target our highest customers in order to provide additional income.

 ![image](https://github.com/user-attachments/assets/a4be0c16-6c7b-4fee-bd03-c4dd55a3acbf)